luisnucore/testing/README.md

-# Deploying nginx service to a k8 cluster on DigitalO ocean Cloud, using Terraform
+# Deploying nginx service to a k8 cluster on Digital Ocean Cloud, using Terraform
 testing this out!